 Antibiotic Susceptibility Testing

-Susceptibility is a term used when microorganisms such as bacteria and fungi are unable to grow in the presence of one or more antimicrobial drugs.
+Susceptibility is a term used when microbe such as bacteria and fungi are unable to grow in the presence of one or more antimicrobial drugs.
 Susceptibility testing is performed on bacteria or fungi causing an individual's infection after they have been recovered in a culture of the specimen.
 Testing is used to determine the potential effectiveness of specific antibiotics on the bacteria and/or to determine if the bacteria have developed resistance to certain antibiotics.
 The results of this test can be used to help select the drug(s) that will likely be most effective in treating an infection.

-Although viruses are microorganisms, testing for their resistance to antiviral drugs is performed less frequently and by different test methods.
+Although viruses are microbes, testing for their resistance to antiviral drugs is performed less frequently and by different test methods.
 This article is limited to the discussion of bacterial and fungal susceptibility testing.

-During the culture process, pathogens – if present – are isolated (separated out from any other microorganisms present) and each is identified using biochemical, enzymatic, or molecular tests.
-Once the pathogens have been identified, a determination can be made as to whether susceptibility testing is required.
+During the culture process, pathogens are isolated (separated out from any other microbes present).
+Each pathogen, if present, is identified using biochemical, enzymatic, or molecular tests.
+Once the pathogens have been identified, it is possible to determine whether susceptibility testing is required.
 Susceptibility testing is not performed on every pathogen; there are some that respond to established standard treatments.
-An example of this is strep throat, an infection caused by Streptococcus pyogenes (also known as group A streptococcus) that can be treated with ampicillin and does not require a test to predict susceptibility to this class of antibiotics.
+For example, strep throat, an infection caused by Streptococcus pyogenes (also known as group A streptococcus), can be treated with ampicillin and does not require a test to predict susceptibility to this class of antibiotics.

-Susceptibility testing is performed on each type of bacteria or fungi that may be clinically significant in the specimen and whose susceptibility to treatment may not be known.
+Susceptibility testing is performed on each type of bacteria or fungi that may be relevant to the individual's treatment and whose susceptibility to treatment may not be known.
 Each pathogen is tested individually to determine the ability of antimicrobials to inhibit its growth.
 This is can be measured directly by bringing the pathogen and the antibiotic together in a growing environment, such as nutrient media in a test tube or agar plate, to observe the effect of the antibiotic on the growth of the bacteria.
 Resistance can also be determined by detection of a gene that is known to cause resistance to specific antibiotics.